No Group in Your Area?

 Step 1: Connect with the OR Unplugged Community

 Organizing works best when it’s shared.
 Invite a friend, neighbor, or fellow parent who shares your vision to join you in planning and communication.
 Don’t know anyone IRL with the same vision?
-We are currently in the process of setting up outposts for people to connect on WhatsApp, Four Norms, Instagram, and Facebook!
+We are building a thriving community across platforms.
+Connect with coalition leads and neighbors on Four Norms, Instagram, and Facebook!
 Don’t hesitate to send us an email if you’re having a hard time finding someone to connect with.

 Once you feel ready, send an email our way so we can schedule a Zoom meeting with you (and your co-leaders if you have them)!
 In this meeting, we’ll talk through how to start a group, share ideas for growing your local effort, and answer questions about community organizing in your area.